mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 {{<img src="arsenio-dev-tweet.jpg" alt="Screenshot of Rufus" caption="A [tweet from Arsenio Dev](https://twitter.com/Ascii211/status/1268631069051453448) tipped me off to a better video capture solution." linkUrl="https://twitter.com/Ascii211/status/1268631069051453448">}}

-It seemed a little too good to be true, but I ordered one from eBay for only $11, including shipping.
+It seemed a little too good to be true, but I ordered one from eBay.
+It was only $11, including shipping.
 Unlike the LKV373A, which are available almost exclusively from sellers in China, plenty of US-based sellers had this device in stock.
 I don't even know what you call it.
 It has no brand name, so I'll just call it "the HDMI dongle."

 I received the device a few days later and was blown away.
 It was better than the LKV373A in every way.
 Within minutes of connecting it to my Pi, I was able to successfully stream the video output using ffmpeg.
 The LKV373A was almost as large as a brick and required its own power source and Ethernet cable.
 The HDMI dongle was the size of a thumbdrive and required nothing more than a USB port.